 Here is a general guide below based on some of my previous illustrations:

-Individual images will cost more than bulk orders so if you have a series to create for a book or blog work we can talk about the cost on a ‘per job’ basis rather than individual images.
+NOTE ABOUT BOOKS: Individual images will cost more than bulk orders so if you have a series to create for a blog or a multi-paged illustrated book, we can talk about the cost on a ‘per job’ basis rather than individual images.

 Move the slider to see the image transform from a double-page spread black and white ink stage to full colour.
 This is called a ‘full colour double-page spread’ from the Nita adventure series.